You’re all set to go stargazing.

-Transparency tends to be better in the winter because the cold air from the Arctic sends cleaner air towards the south.
-In the summer it’s worse as a result of inversion layers.
+Transparency tends to be better in the winter because the cold air from the Arctic sends cleaner air toward the south.
+In the summer, it’s worse as a result of inversion layers.
 These are a boost in air temperature with altitude (via Sky At Night).

 Always make sure you check the views outside your window and reschedule your stargazing trip if there’s haziness in the air.

 Another interesting term astronomers know all about, seeing refers to how stable the atmosphere currently is.

 So, if the stars look like they’re wobbling around, then visibility and seeing are poor.
 If you try to view the planets and stars when seeing is poor, then they will lack detail.

 Here’s a tip (via Sky at Night): seeing always tends to be better later and night but it’s worse in the early evening.
 Therefore, try to schedule your stargazing activities for later in the night.